-ACS Fellows Selection and Eligibility Criteria
+ACS Fellows Eligibility and Selection Criteria

 - Nominees for ACS Fellows must be current members (including retired and emeritus members) in good standing of the American Chemical Society.

 - Former members or deceased members will not be considered as nominees for ACS Fellows.
-However, if a member dies after his/her name is submitted as a nominee and if that candidate is selected, he/she will be granted the Fellow designation posthumously.
+However, if a member dies after his/her name is submitted as a nominee and if that candidate is selected, he/she will be granted the ACS Fellow designation posthumously.

 - Nomination for other awards, including national, regional, or local ACS awards, does not disqualify a member from being nominated for ACS Fellow.